y-ken/mod_rpaf/README.md

 * Feature: Add directive RPAFsethttps.
 It's compatible with AWS ELB.
 * Feature: Add directive RPAFsetport.
-* Feature: Support for partial IP address as '10.1.' for RPAFproxy_ips.
+* Feature: Support for partial IP address as '192.168.' for RPAFproxy_ips.
-* Feature: Support for rewrite for passing CIDRs in RPAFproxy_ips.
 * Bugfix: In the case of APR_HAVE_IPV6-enabled build, access control of Order/Allow/Deny does not work correctly.
 * Support of httpd 1.3 was deleted.